Buddy Comfort Bio

 Buddy remembers one of his teachers stating, “Music is a positive expression of beauty, and beauty itself is a universal medicine.”

 Comfort’s music has always been known for it’s rare and rich blend of poetry and mythical images and love of nature.
 It truly does seem as if it carries the very echoes of the soul.
 It is as if it were meant to provide “wings for the spirit”.
-The warm and nurturing melodies are accompanied by an equally fascinating array of instruments including guitar, piano, hurdy gurdy, zither, tamboura, harmonica, Native American drum, and electronic keyboards.
+The warm and nurturing melodies are accompanied by an equally fascinating array of instruments including guitar, piano, hurdy gurdy, zither, tamboura, harmonica, frame drum, and electronic keyboards.

 He considers long contemplative walks in nature a “necessity of life”.
 He also enjoys photography, films, writing and gardening.